slaarti/ansible-role-mkdirs/README.md

 *   `state`: **Optional.** *Ignored* unless set to `absent`, in which case the directory will be removed.
 No attempts will be made to ensure that the directory is empty before trying to remove it.
+Of course, there's no real check that what's being removed is actually a directory, so you could use this to remove files from a directory before removing the directory, assuming you know all of the files that need removing.

 Example Playbook
 ----------------